 In the 19 years since he began playing, James has somehow delivered on that promise, winning four NBA championships for three different teams, four NBA Finals MVP trophies and four NBA MVP trophies.

 He's also become very rich and very, very famous.
-Forbes estimated LeBron's net worth at $850 million in 2021.
+Forbes estimated LeBron's net worth passed $1 billion in 2023.

 The World Meets LeBron James Jr.

 LeBron James was only 19 years old and in his second season in the league when he and his high school girlfriend, Savannah Brinson, had their first child, LeBron Raymone James Jr., on Oct.
 6, 2004, in Cleveland, Ohio.

 LeBron James had just started his sophomore campaign with the Cleveland Cavaliers and was a few months away from being named an NBA All-Star for the first time.
 He's made 18 consecutive All-Star teams, meaning he's been an All-Star every year Bronny has been alive.

 The First of Three James Siblings

 Bronny was the first of three children born to LeBron and Savannah James.
 Younger brother Bryce was born three years later, in 2007, and younger sister Zhuri was born in 2014.